As WGA Strike Reaches 50 Days, Hollywood Writers Express Confidence - ExBulletin

 Writers are those who stare at a blank page.
 We’re the ones who invent the characters, tell the stories and write the jokes that their audiences love,” Conover continued.
 They wouldn’t have anything without us.

-Talks with the Alliance of Motion Picture and Television Producers, the organization representing the studios, have been on hold since talks stalled before the screenwriters’ contract expired on May 1.
+Discussions with the Alliance of Motion Picture and Television Producers, the organization representing the studios, have since been suspended.
+Negotiations have stalled before the writers’ contract expires on May 1.

 A day later, the strike was officially announced.
-This has since caused a wave of productions to be temporarily halted.
+It has since caused the cessation of a wave of productions temporarily.

 Hollywood actors now face a similar scenario with their own union negotiations.
 Talks between SAG-AFTRA and AMPTP are ongoing over a contract that will expire on June 30.